 For more on how to help your child, visit cdc.gov/Concerned.

 As your child’s first teacher, you can help his or her learning and brain development.
 Try these simple tips and activities in a safe way.
-Talk with your baby’s doctor and teachers if you have questions or for more ideas on how to help your baby’s development.
+Talk with your child’s doctor and teachers if you have questions or for more ideas on how to help your child’s development.

 - Help your child be ready for new places and meeting new people.
 For example, you can read stories or role play (pretend play) to help him be comfortable.